Tohi Smith-Milner

 2023/24

-After a second disappointing season under coach CJ Bruton, several changes were made to their roster.
+After a second disappointing season under coach CJ Bruton, several changes were made to the Adelaide 36ers’ roster.
 Despite imports from last season, Robert Franks and Antonius Cleveland both being contracted for a second season, they were allowed to exit their deals and pursue opportunities overseas.

-Franklin’s time with the club was brief; being handed his released during the middle of the NBL Blitz.
-In a similar fashion to last season, Adelaide got off to yet another slow start (with a 1-4 record) before signing DJ Vasiljevic, who had exited his contract with Sydney early to sign a deal to play with Washington in the NBA, before being released on the eve on the NBL season.
+Franklin’s time with the club was brief, being released during the middle of the NBL Blitz.
+In a similar fashion to last season, Adelaide got off to another slow start (with a 1-4 record) before signing DJ Vasiljevic, who had exited his contract with Sydney early to sign a deal to play with Washington in the NBA, only to be released on the eve of the NBL season.

 Vasiljevic (19.7 points, 4.3 rebounds, and 3.2 assists) added instant firepower to the squad, but after a horrendous loss to Tasmania, where Adelaide’s inability to shoot both inside (29 per cent from the field) and beyond the three-point line (2-11) saw them produce their equal-lowest score since the beginning of the 40-minute era (59-94), Bruton was shown his walking papers.
-With the team sitting bottom of the ladder (4-9), Bruton was replaced by assistant coach Scott Ninnis, who had coached the team previously from 2008-2010 and managed to turn things around in the second half of the season after an impressive January (5-1) which saw Adelaide back contending for a playoff spot.
+With the team sitting bottom of the ladder (4-9), Bruton was replaced by assistant coach Scott Ninnis, who had previously coached the team from 2008-2010.
+Ninnis managed to turn things around in the second half of the season, with an impressive January (5-1) that saw Adelaide back contending for a playoff spot.

-Adelaide finished the season as the second-best rebounding team, averaging 43.5 rebounds per game, but also the worst in the competition from behind the three-point line (shooting 29.9 per cent).
+Adelaide finished the season as the second-best rebounding team, averaging 43.5 rebounds per game, but they were also the worst in the competition from behind the three-point line, shooting just 29.9 per cent.

-Ultimately, the revitalised side finished a win and percentage away from competing in the Play-In Tournament (12 wins, 16 losses) with Smith-Milner averaging 3.6 points, 1.8 rebounds, and 0.9 assists across 14 games.
+Ultimately, the revitalised side finished a win and percentage away from competing in the Play-In Tournament (12 wins, 16 losses), with Tohi Smith-Milner averaging 3.6 points, 1.8 rebounds, and 0.9 assists across 14 games.

 BRISBANE BULLETS